CASE STUDY

 If you have questions on possible beacon use cases for your business, feel free to contact us — we’ll do our best to consult you!

-📲 BLE Fitness Integration Process
+📲 BLE Integration Process for Fitness Devices

 In this section, we’ll talk about how you can enable communication between the fitness device and users' mobile devices.
 Your users are the ones who would perform the final connection by clicking the “Connect” button.
 What you have to do is take care of all the back- and front-end so users have a highly user-friendly solution.